After the Christmas chaos and commotion has died down and we’re left with surplus roast turkey, there’s only one thing I will do with it every year...

 ⭐️ An added dose of vegetables after festive excess!

-- Garlic – The pre-made kind or frozen is fine
+• Garlic and ginger – The pre-made kind or frozen is fine

 1. Add the onions, garlic, ginger and curry paste to a pan with oil and cook gently for about 10 minutes.
 Add the butternut squash, passata, about half of the stock and lentils.